luketurner/cli-of-mine/README.md

 - Encapsulating all I/O streams for 100% testability -- assuming you use its logging primitives.
 - Converting the metadata you provide into nice-looking help text with [command-line-usage].
 - Handling execution errors.
+- Determining an appropriate exit code for the process.

 See the [online docs] for API reference information.